-- 1. Create a new key, with an ACL that only permits UseAsSigningKey. - 2.
-Export this key as a key blob under the operator's token. - 3.
-Create a certificate signed by the nShield Security Officer's key that: - includes the hash of this key as the certifier. - authorizes the action GenerateKey or GenerateKeyPair depending on the type of key required. - If the operator needs to create permanent as opposed to session keys, the certificate must also include an entry that enables the action MakeBlob.
-The certificate can restrict the operator to only making blobs protected by their Operator Card Set by including the hash of its logical token. - 5.
+- 1. Create a new key, with an ACL that only permits UseAsCertificate. - 2.
+Export this key as a key blob under the operator's token.

+- 3. Create a certificate signed by the nShield Security Officer's key that: - includes the hash of this key as the certifier. - authorizes the action OriginateKey depending on the type of key required. - 4.
 Give the operator the key blob and certificate.